NVIDIA/cuda-quantum/docs/sphinx/using/backends/sims/mqpusims.rst

 NVIDIA `MQPU` Platform
 ++++++++++++++++++++++

-In the multi-QPU mode (:code:`mqpu` option), the NVIDIA target provides a simulated QPU for every available NVIDIA GPU on the underlying system.
+In the multi-QPU mode (:code:`mqpu` option), the NVIDIA backend provides a simulated QPU for every available NVIDIA GPU on the underlying system.
-Each QPU is simulated via a `cuStateVec` simulator backend as defined by the NVIDIA target.
+Each QPU is simulated via a `cuStateVec` simulator backend as defined by the NVIDIA backend.
 For more information about using multiple GPUs to simulate each virtual QPU, or using a different backend for virtual QPUs, please see :ref:`remote MQPU platform <remote-mqpu-platform>`.
 This target enables asynchronous parallel execution of quantum kernel tasks.